semicolon123/ML-and-fuzzy-logic-based-HR-Analytics/README.md

 # Fuzzy-Logic-based-HR-Analytics
 A Fuzzy logic model to understand why best employees, recruited in placements, are not joining an organization.

-This project has successfully been able to identify the factors (out of all given factors) that influence an employee the “most” to leave the organization.
-So we keep in mind only those important attributes and hence our work is reduced.
-Next we are able to understand which technique is best suited for our dataset.
-Random Forest fits best for our dataset and hence carry on further with this technique only.
-Then using Random Forest, predictions were made and at almost 700 employees shall leave the company if current scenario continues and also the employee with, no of projects 3 and time spent in company 6 years, with 0 promotion, medium salary and from sales department, is having high probability of leaving the next.
-So this will provide any business organization insight upon who is on the risk of leaving so that company can work upon it.
+This project has successfully been able to the probability of a student joining the organisation, if offered a job.
+What factors are responsible due to which recruited employees are not joining .
+The factors which are responsible due to which some students who got placed are not joining an organization have been analyzed and the prediction whether a certain student will join the organization is made using fuzzy logic.
+The data set is of about 175 students from my college.
+The dataset is used to do inferential and predictive analysis.
+The main focus was to understand what are common features of students who got placed and also who are ready to join (some students don’t join).

+Any company expects that the student, to whom it is offering a job opportunity, is definitely going to join.
+Fuzzy rule based logic helps us find the probability of a student joining the organisation, if offered a job.
+So, this will provide any business organization insight upon who is on the risk of no joining the organization and then company can work upon it.
+Next future scope will focus on our plans to build a more generalized model which can be used by any organization with minimum changes.